markwylde/lockbase/README.md

 **check -> Array(keys) -> id || false**

 To check if a lock exists, run the `check` function with an array of keys.
-If *any* of the keys are locked, it will return the id of the active lock.
-If none of the keys are locked, it will return `false`.
+It will return the first lock to match, or `undefined` if no locks where found.

 **keys** follow dot notation and will match partially.